NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/AMASSS_CBCT/README.md

 1. New masks segmentation models have been trained and tested
 1. An extension has been added to this module to take segmentation files as input to generate vtk files
+1. Train models to detect bone defects and patients with alveolar and palatal cleft

 # Illustrations